rdagumampan/yuniql/README.md

 **yuniql** is a schema versioning and database migration tool for sql server.
 All versions are organized as series of ordinary directories and scripts are stored transparently as `.sql` files. yuniql simply automates what you would normally do by hand and executes all scripts in an orderly and transactional fashion.

-**yuniql** is released as self-contained .NET Core 3.0 application (no need for JVM or .NET CLR) for Windows.
+**yuniql** is released as self-contained .NET Core 3.0 application (no need for JVM or .NET CLR).
 Docker container images are also [available](https://cloud.docker.com/u/rdagumampan/repository/docker/rdagumampan/yuniql) for seamless continuous delivery of database changes in Linux environments.

 ## To start using **`yuniql`**